 The process belongs to you and not to the court.
 It moves at your pace and will provide bespoke long term solutions for you and your family.

-As two of the specialist collaborative lawyers in the North East, Jo Scott and Sue McArthur, would be more than happy to discuss whether the collaborative law approach can work for you and your family https://cflnortheast.co.uk/members/jo-scott/.
+As one of the specialist collaborative lawyers in the North East, Jo Scott, would be more than happy to discuss whether the collaborative law approach can work for you and your family https://cflnortheast.co.uk/members/jo-scott/.

 Mediation http://www.resolution.org.uk/mediation/ is another non-court based option to resolve issues when you separate.
 Running alongside specialist legal advice, mediation can be used to discuss matters regarding your children and financial matters.

-As trained mediators, Jo Scott and Sue McArthur will always discuss non-court based options with you.
+As trained mediator, Jo Scott will always discuss non-court based options with you.